MarkSchemmer/TicTacToeWithReact-TypeScript-Jest/README.md

 * Add a toggle button that lets you sort the moves in either ascending or descending order
 * When someone wins, highlight the three squares that caused the win
 * When no one wins, display a message about the result being a draw
+* Added slow replay ability which alows to see all moves in sequential manner

 Additional notes and QA: <br />